ohata-toast/RDS/en/parameter-group.md

 ### Change Parameter

-You can change the parameters by selecting a parameter group from the web console and pressing the **Edit Parameters** button.
+You can change the parameters by selecting a parameter group from the console and pressing the **Edit Parameters** button.
 For parameters that cannot be changed, the value appears in plain text, and for parameters that can be changed, the INPUT that can be changed appears.
 When you press the `Preview Changes` button on the edit screen, a separate pop-up screen will be displayed to view the changed parameters, press the `Reset` button to return to the time before the change.
 All changes made in edit mode are reflected in the parameter group by pressing the `Save Changes` button.
 For information about reflecting DB instances of changed parameter groups, refer to the [Apply Parameter Groups](parameter-group/#_5).